gscalzo/iOS.Blogs.Analyzer/plan.md

 Build a TypeScript command-line tool that analyzes iOS blog RSS feeds to identify posts related to AI and mobile development using local Ollama LLM.

-## Current Status: 🟢 Phase 1 Complete
+## Current Status: 🟡 Phase 2 In Progress

 **Last Updated**: 2025-11-07
 **Current Session**: Phase 1 Setup